frobertpixto/hand-drawn-shapes-dataset/README.md

 - Triangle
 - Other

-The Dataset contains images (70px x 70 px x 1 gray channel) distributed as:
+The Dataset contains images (70px x 70px x 1 gray channel) distributed as:

 | Total | Other | Ellipse |  Rectangle | Triangle |
 | :---------------:|---------------:|---------------:|---------------:|---------------: |